Helpful information from your friends at Idaho Elite Inspection Team!

 What are the symptoms of carbon monoxide poisoning?

-The reason why some victims of poisoning are either misdiagnosed or left untreated is because the symptoms are similar to that of flu.
+The reason why some victims of poisoning are either misdiagnosed or left untreated is that the symptoms are similar to that of flu.
 With CO poisoning, however, the victim does not experience fever.
 Flu-like symptoms include dizziness, fatigue, headaches, nausea, and irregular breathing.
 If you feel better once you are outside the home but the symptoms reappear when you’re back inside, it’s best to consider going to the doctor immediately.

 Is there something I can do?

 Good question because actually, there are.
 But first, you need to understand what are the things you can and can’t see.
-During our Idaho Falls, ID home inspection, the home inspector should look for water streaking in vents or chimney, moisture in windows, rust or stains in vents and chimneys, unfamiliar or burning odor, furnace running constantly, and even the decrease of hot water supply.
+During our Idaho Falls, ID home inspection, the home inspector should look for water streaking in vents or chimneys, moisture in windows, rust or stains in vents and chimneys, unfamiliar or burning odor, furnace running constantly, and even the decrease of hot water supply.

 There are also things you may not be able to see.
 Internal appliance damage, malfunctioning components, damaged furnace heat exchanger, and hidden blockages in vents and chimneys.
 The manufacturer’s instructions must be carefully followed when installing appliances any alteration can compromise not just the functionality of the item but the safety of the household as well.